5 positive signs of changing disability media portrayal

 Positive and appropriate portrayal of people with disability in the media is improving (yet there is still a lot to be done).
 2017 has seen major developments to back this up, both overseas and, more importantly, in Australia.
 We outline our top 5 signs of hope.

 - More shows are appearing with disabled characters, played by people with disability.
-This ranges from reality TV (such as Undressed on SBS) to children’s shows with Sesame Street expanding its inclusive approach with new character Julia who is on the autism spectrum.
-We are also seeing more rounded, in-depth programs where people with disability are given a voice that allows them to go beyond stereotypes and myths.
-The most comprehensive this year has been the ABC’s excellent You Can’t Ask That, which has featured a number of specific types of disability, further helping dispel that myth that all disability is the same or has the same impact on the person.
+This ranges from reality TV to children’s shows with Sesame Street expanding its inclusive approach with new character Julia who is on the autism spectrum.
+We are also discovering more rounded, in-depth programs where people with disability are given a platform that allows them to go beyond stereotypes and myths.
+The most comprehensive this year has been the ABC’s excellent You Can’t Ask That, which has featured a number of specific types of impairment, further helping dispel that myth that all people with disability are the same.

 - For lasting and meaningful change, the most important place to reach is the production industry itself.
 This year has seen three major developments in Australia targeting that issue.
 NSW started the ball rolling with Screenability, an industry initiative targeting production, giving people with disability valuable internships.
 Then Media Diversity Australia formed to tackle diversity of all kinds across our screens, including disability.
 Just recently the biggest of them all with the most potential impact, the announcement of the formation of the Screen Diversity and Inclusion Network (SDIN) with a wealth of television producers, networks and trainers coming together to create an Australian version of the UK’s very successful Creative Diversity Network.